mikrono/tModLoaderWiki_kr_ko/Expert-Shader-Guide.md

 Terraria shaders consists of three parts: parameters, passes and techniques.
 Passes and techniques aren't really used to their full capability, so all you really need to know that for the purposes of writing shaders for Terraria, a pass is a single function that modifies the pixel output, and all passes are contained within a technique.
 If we take the vanilla dyes as an example, every dye uses a pass to change the appearance of an armour piece, accessory or mount, and all of these passes are contained within a single technique.

-A parameter is information passed from outside (i.e. Terraria) into the shader, such as the colour the shader should use.
-It allows you to make multiple effects from a single pass (all basic colour dyes use the same pass, just with a different colour parameter).
+A parameter is information passed from outside (i.e. Terraria) into the shader, such as the color the shader should use.
+It allows you to make multiple effects from a single pass (all basic color dyes use the same pass, just with a different color parameter).
 When you create your own shader and want to use Terraria's pre-existing shader system (which you should), your shader needs to contain all the parameters the default shaders does: if not, Terraria will attempt to set parameters that don't exist, causing a crash.
 Armour shaders and screen shaders do not use the same set of parameters, so they will be discussed individually in their respective chapters.

 You can find blank examples of both armour and screen shaders attached to the bottom of this post.